eford8/confounded/class_notes.md

 - Changed "important signal"->"class-related signal"
 - Updated the MNIST digits image and the caption
 - Put actual numbers instead of improvement ratios for MSE / MMD

+---

+"Blurry" section - images / other expression data "Confounded may be a viable replacement method" -> is an effective alternative Code & instructions for running it can be found at URL